OptimalGrowYT/GRASS-HACK-VIP/README.md

-## Paste your proxies inside local_proxies.txt and the User ID inside user_id.txt
+## Paste your proxies inside Proxy.txt and the User ID inside USER_ID.txt

 # How to Get GRASS User ID